silverstripe/silverstripe-userforms/docs/en/01_installation.md

 ## Configuration

-After installation, make sure you rebuild your database through `dev/build`.
+After installation, make sure you rebuild your database through `sake db:build --flush`.

 You should see a new page type in the CMS called "User Defined Form".
 This has a new "Form" tab which has your form builder.